 WordPress Security Explained

 (Source: cnet.com/news/ddos-attack-is-launched-from-162000-wordpress-sites)

-According to security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP websites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.

-When attacks on WordPress sites attract attention worldwide, it’s natural for people to start asking if WordPress really is a safe software for building and running websites.
+Whenever global attacks happen on WordPress sites, it’s natural for people to start questioning just how safe and secure the WordPress platform is for building and running an online presence.

-In this article, you will learn some of the main reasons why you should definitely use WordPress if you are concerned about website security.
+In this article, you will learn some of the main reasons why you should definitely consider using WordPress if you are at all concerned about website security.

+WordPress Security Explained